-Your Durastar air conditioner's outdoor unit is equipped with a base pan heater, allowing it to continue to operate at freezing temperatures as low as $-22^{\circ}F$ ($-30^{\circ}C$).
-When outdoor air temperatures are at or below $32^{\circ}F$ ($0^{\circ}C$), we strongly recommend keeping the unit plugged in at all times to ensure smooth ongoing performance.
+Your Durastar heat pump's outdoor unit is equipped with a base pan heater, allowing it to continue to operate at freezing temperatures as low as -22° F (-30° C).
+When outdoor air temperatures are at or below 32° F (0° C), we strongly recommend keeping the unit plugged in at all times to ensure smooth, ongoing performance.